-Honors courses designed for 10th graders may receive the UC honors designation if the course meets the general honors-level course criteria and the course's subject-specific honors-level criteria.
+Honors courses designed for 10th graders may receive the UC honors designation if the course meets the general "a-g" honors-level course criteria and the course's subject-specific honors-level criteria.
 In the English ("b") subject area, honors-level courses must have a prerequisite of at least two years of college-preparatory composition and reading to be eligible to receive the UC honors designation.
-This means that 10th grade-level English courses with a prerequisite of only one year of college-preparatory English coursework are not eligible to receive the UC honors designation.
+This means that a traditional 10th grade English courses with a prerequisite of only one year of college-preparatory English coursework is not eligible to receive the UC honors designation.

 Can courses in creative writing, speech, debate or journalism be approved in the English (“b”) subject area?

 Courses in speech, debate, creative writing or journalism cannot be used to satisfy the “b” subject requirement, but may meet the criteria for approval in the elective (“g”) subject area.
 In order for these courses to be approved in the "g" subject area, they must require substantial reading, writing, listening and speaking.

 Do ESL / ELD courses require a separate course submission for UC approval?